Nebraska electrician license and insurance requirements

 Electrical contractor license requirements

-1. Completed a four-year electrical course at an accredited college or university plus one year as a licensed journeyman electrician, or
+1. Complete a four-year electrical course at an accredited college or university plus have one year of experience as a licensed journeyman electrician

-2. Five years experience in planning for, laying out, supervising and installing wiring apparatus or equipment for electrical light, heat and power.
+3. Five years of experience in planning for, laying out, supervising and installing wiring, apparatus or equipment for electrical light, heat and power.

 The license fee for an electrical contractor is $125 if issued in an even-numbered year or $250 if issued in an odd-numbered year.